Scientific Name

 How to Grow and Care

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
-Their seeds are expelled explosively from the mature seed heads and liable to populate pots several feet away.
+Their seeds are expelled explosively from the mature seed heads and are liable to populate pots several feet away.
 They can also be propagated by cuttings.

 Learn more at How to Grow and Care for Dorstenia.